Looking at buying your first investment property? Or maybe your next one?

-You’ll find that in property everything is negotiable – not just the purchase price, but also the deposit, the settlement terms, what’s left in the property etc.
+You’ll find that in property everything is negotiable – not just the purchase price, but also the deposit, the settlement terms, what’s left in the property, etc.

-Of course, while everything is potentially negotiable, don’t get too carried away and complicate the deal so much that you loose out on a good buy by making your offer unattractive to the purchaser.
+Of course, while everything is potentially negotiable, don’t get too carried away and complicate the deal so much that you lose out on a good buy by making your offer unattractive to the purchaser.

 While you should be investing for capital growth, cash flow is an essential component of any well-rounded property investment portfolio.